Some of these snakes flatten their neck and raise their heads to imitate cobras if they’re threatened.

 - The Anomochilus snakes were once classified as Anomolochilus until the naturalist Carlos Berg noticed the name was already taken by a genus of beetles.

-Where To Find Pipe Snakes
+Habitat: Where To Find Them

 The scientific names of pipe snake genera are Anomochilus, Uropeltidae,

 Anilius and Cylindrophis.
-Anomochilus, Anilius and Cylindrophis are the only genera in their respective families.
-Cylindrophis means “cylinder shaped serpent” in Greek, while Uropeltidae is Greek for “shield tail” and refers to the shield at the end of this burrowing snake’s tail.
+Anomochilus, Anilius, and Cylindrophis are the only genera in their respective families.
+Cylindrophis means “cylinder-shaped serpent” in Greek, while Uropeltidae is Greek for “shield tail” and refers to the shield at the end of this burrowing snake’s tail.